-As based on the White House Community Violence Intervention Collaborative, this project will be launched in the areas with highest crime.
-The project will be evaluating its effectiveness once it launches.
-As this program launches, information on the types of clients served and their locations will be collected and reported in the annual performance report.
+As based on the White House Community Violence Intervention Collaborative, this project will be launched in the areas with the highest crime.
+Once this program launches, information on the types of clients served and their locations will be collected and reported in the annual performance report.